-Many of the business owners I advise are sponges – and I encourage you all to mop up less.
+Many of the business owners I work with as a business coach are sponges – and I encourage you all to mop up less.

 What are you going on about Julia?